-There are hardly any mobile apps which are made up of a single screen.
+There are hardly any mobile apps that are made up of a single screen.
 A navigator handles the presentation and transition between multiple screens.
 The following article discusses React navigation and the different navigation types available in React Native.
 If you are starting with navigation then you will perhaps use React Navigation.

 In simple terms, React Navigation presents an easy navigation solution along with the capability to present common stack navigation as well as tabbed navigation patterns on iOS and Android.
 Alternatively, you can understand it as a solution backed by the React Native community which works with the native navigation components of Android and iOS.